-SMTP mailboxes are identified by USER@DNS-NAME, the DNS-NAME is resolved to the IP address of the server holding the USER mailbox, that server will be then contacted via SMTP to send a mail message to the specified mailbox.
+SMTP mailboxes are identified by USER@DNS-NAME, the DNS-NAME should be resolved to the IP address of the server holding the USER mailbox, that server will be then contacted via SMTP to send a mail message to be deposited in the specified mailbox.

-In the real world, however, it's more convenient associating mailboxes to domain names, rather then host names.
-The first approach to solving this issue was associating an A and/or AAAA record to the domain name within the upper-level domain.
-This record would resolve to the IP address of the mail server holding the mailboxes.
+In practice over the internet, it's more convenient associating mailboxes to domain names, rather than host names.
+The first approach to solve this issue was associating an A and/or AAAA record to the domain name, within the upper-level domain.
+This record would resolve to the IP address of the mail server holding the mailboxes of the domain.

-Nowadays the DNS system provides the MX (Mail Exchanger) record to handle this issue more efficiently.
+Nowadays the DNS system supports MX (Mail Exchanger) records to handle this issue more efficiently.
 MX records are associated with the domain name, and they settle one or several mail servers for that domain.

-Current MTAs first request the domain MX records, only if that fails, they will then try for A and AAAA records.
+Current MTAs first request the domain MX records, and only if that fails, they will then try for A and AAAA records (the older strategy).